 4 oz.
 (120 mL)

 Because of the low bioavailability of traditional oral formulations of artemisinin, the use of derivatives such as artesunate (water-soluble) and artemether (oil-soluble) or alternate dosing strategies such as liposomes have been investigated.
-First-pass metabolism of artemisinin and these derivatives limit oral bioavailability to 30%.9 Liposomal delivery systems have been shown to lead to more stable artemisinin plasma concentrations,10 suggesting that they lead to an extended release and thereby prolonged systemic effect.* Additionally, more immediate effects have also been seen with liposomal formulations than conventional artemisinin.
+Liposomal delivery systems have been shown to lead to more stable artemisinin plasma concentrations,9 suggesting that they lead to an extended release and thereby prolonged systemic effect.* Additionally, more immediate effects have also been seen with liposomal formulations than conventional artemisinin.*

 - Sun C, et al. Microb Cell.
 2015;2:14–25.

 - Rodriguez E, et al. Phytochemistry.
 1976 Jan;15:1573-80.

 - WHO guidelines for the treatment of malaria.
 Geneva: World Health Organization, 2006.

 - Bilia AR, et al. Evid Based Complement Alternat Med.
 2014;2014:159819.

 - Goswami S, et al. Antimicrob Agents Chemother.
 2012;56:4594-607.

 - De Cremer K, et al. Antimicrob Agents Chemother.
 2015 Jan;59(1):421-6.

 - Isacchi B, et al. Eur J Pharm Biopharm.
 2012 Apr;80:528-34.